TanderStudio/ESP32-Devkit-T-ST7789V3/README.md

 ![Screenshot 2024-09-17 001626](https://github.com/user-attachments/assets/6ef12419-e8ca-4e18-837c-49beca4b04df)

-Here are the code you needed to insert into the `User_Setup.h`
+To implement the necessary configurations, insert the following code into the `User_Setup.h` .

 you can choose the `USER_SETUP_ID` either `135` or `203`